 My history with organized religion began back when I was just a little boy.
 My parents were active members of their church and once I was born, they started taking me and I’ve been a part of the organized church basically since that time.
 I was saved in the church when I was 10 years old during Vacation Bible School.
 I was active in one way or another for years and years, so when I say I’ve grown to see church in a different way, you will know I am not someone on the outside knocking church.

-I grew up in a Christian family and was one of the kids who never got in trouble, didn’t smoke, didn’t drink, didn’t cuss, I was always in church whenever the doors were open.
+I grew up in a Christian family and was one of the kids who never got in trouble, didn’t smoke, didn’t drink, didn’t cuss, and was always in church whenever the doors were open.
 I actually got to thinking I might be one of God’s favorites….can you believe it?

 Over the past several years, I’ve had a groaning deep inside about modern day church.
 I’ve been feeling that something just isn’t right.
 What we call church today just doesn’t seem like what God intended.